 "K'storpo, mission leader," the tall mantis said, bowing low.

 "M'palta, biologist and mission steward," the arachnid revealed.

-Ilika was about to speak when Arantiloria put her finger to her lips.
-"I will speak with the crew of the Manessa Kwi more as time allows, but right now I do not wish to interrupt your planning session any further.
+Ilika was about to speak when Arantiloria put a finger to her lips.
+"I will speak with the crew more as time allows, but right now I do not wish to interrupt your planning session any further.
 I'm sorry, but I have no special knowledge concerning this mission."

 K'storpo took a deep breath.
 "I think we would accomplish little by staring at the chart any longer today.
 Let us all do the research we need to do, let the crew prepare their ship, enjoy the evening party that approaches, and depart after a good sleep."